-This duo captivated the audience in a 1969 American Western with Butch Cassidy played by Paul Newman and the Sundance Kid, Harry Longabaugh, was played by Robert Redford.
+This duo captivated the audience in Butch Cassidy And The Sundance Kid (1969), with Butch Cassidy played by Paul Newman and the Sundance Kid, Harry Longabaugh, was played by Robert Redford.
 Both of these actors are very popular in many movies that we love to watch.
 In this particular movie, the two are on the run after several train robberies and then they take off for Bolivia.
-The movie actually inspired the show Alias Smith and Jones, which was about two outlaws trying to go straight by earning amnesty.
+The movie actually inspired the show Alias Smith And Jones, which was about two outlaws trying to go straight by earning amnesty.
 Another movie was produced in 1979 named Butch and Sundance: The Early Days, which was a prequel.

 There are many versions of Sherlock Holmes and his trusty sidekick, Dr. Watson, in both old and modern television as well as movies.
-This picture happens to be from the series that aired between 1939 – 1946.
-Together, Sherlock Holmes and Dr. Watson try to solve crimes and mysteries that they find themselves in the midst of.
+This picture happens to be from the series of 14 films that aired between 1939 – 1946.
+Together, Sherlock Holmes (Basil Rathbone) and Dr. Watson (Nigel Bruce) try to solve crimes and mysteries that they find themselves in the midst of.
 One of the other shows that was produced with Sherlock Holmes was The Hound of the Baskervilles in 1959 and in 1970, there was one called The Private Life of Sherlock Holmes.

 For the most part, the movies were created to stick pretty close to the story-line of the books.
 There are some humorous scenes in some of them that make for some very entertaining movies.
 One such scene has Dr. Watson trying to figure out just what Sherlock Holmes does for a living after moving in on Baker Street.
 He comes to the conclusion that he is a criminal mastermind, after noticing him in disguise and seeing some strange visitors around.